Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods

 \subsection{Viability of TDE Analysis on EEG Data}

-Within a small exemplary dataset, we were able to quantify time delays between peripheral median nerve and cortical electrode recordings in two out of three subjects with our ASB TDE protocol and one out of three subjects with a phase-periodicity based TDE approach.
+We were able to quantify time delays between peripheral median nerve and cortical electrode recordings in two out of three subjects with our ASB TDE approach and one out of three subjects with a phase-periodicity based TDE approach.
 For the subject where no TDE outputs could be obtained, we hypothesize a too low signal amplitude to be the reason.
-Overall, the values obtained through our TDE approaches are comparable to the latencies recorded between the peripheral electrode response peak and the evoked cortical N20 peak at $\approx 13$ ms. This raises the question of which properties of the studied signals drive the output of our TDE protocols.
-Rather than capturing the temporal distance between two distinct features across channel response curves, ASB and phase-periodicity based delay estimates are likely more indicative of differences in more global features of the response curves.
-A direct comparison of ERP- and TDE-derived latencies is therefore not possible.
-Still, we see the closeness of results between these approaches as a strong argument for the biological plausibility of our TDE outputs.
+Overall, the values obtained through our TDE approaches are comparable to the latencies recorded between the peripheral electrode response peak and the evoked cortical N20 peak at $\approx 13$ ms. We see the closeness of results between these approaches as a strong argument for the biological plausibility of our TDE outputs.